Author: Vanessa Ngan, Staff Writer, 2006.

 Treatment of angioedema depends on the severity of the condition.
 In cases where the respiratory tract is involved the first priority is to secure the airway.
 Patients may need emergency hospital care and require intubation (placement of a tube in the throat to keep the airway open).

 Chronic angioedema with chronic autoimmune or chronic idiopathic urticaria is often difficult to treat and response to medication variable.
 The following treatment steps are recommended.
-Each step is added to the previous one if inadequate response is obtained.
+Each step is added to the previous one if an inadequate response is obtained.

 |Step 1:||non-sedating antihistamines, eg, cetirizine|